 I feed a thin copper wire through the hole and hang the seppa from a wooden chopstick resting on the edge of the pot which will suspend them in the liquid.

-I let them brew for 15 to 45 minutes or longer depending on the desired color, I have read that a very deep red was achieved on copper in a session more than 10 hours.
+I let them brew for 15 to 45 minutes or longer depending on the desired color, I have read that a very deep red was achieved on copper in separate sessions totaling more than 10 hours.
 I wanted a burnt orange/reddish brown this time so I let it go for approximately 30 minutes.
-I occasionally stir the mixture with a plastic knife, just make sure it’s not something that can contaminate the brew.
+I occasionally stir the mixture with a plastic knife.
+Just make sure it’s not steel or something that can contaminate the brew.

 You can check the progression as often as you wish.
-Be sure not to let the pieces stay out of the liquid for too long while viewing them.
+I wouldn’t let the pieces stay out of the liquid for too long while viewing them since the residue can start to dry on the surface.

 Step 5 – Rinsing